×

 How long before my expiration date should I renew?

-The Secretary of State will accept applications for renewal approximately 30 days before your expiration date.
+The Secretary of State will accept applications for renewal approximately 2 months before your expiration date.
 Renewing early does not shorten your current term.
-Be sure to allow plenty of time to complete all the forms and mail them to Notary Public Underwriters prior to expiration.
-This will ensure you do not have a break between commissions.
+Be sure to allow plenty of time to complete all the forms to ensure you do not have a break between commissions.
 Please see the Renew Your Commission page for more information.

 May I use the Seal of the state on my stamp?

-No, notaries are prohibited from using the Seal of the State of Arkansas and an outline of the state.
+No, notaries are prohibited from using the Seal of the State of Arkansas or an outline of the state.

 If I use a rubber stamp, what color ink do I use?

-The law specifies that the notary stamp must be capable of photographic reproduction.
+The law specifies that the notary seal must be in black or blue ink and capable of photographic reproduction.
 Black is the best color to ensure legibility when photocopying.
 Notary Public Underwriters uses black ink on all inked notary stamps.

-What do I do if I move to a different AR county?
+What do I do if I move to a different Arkansas county?

 Do I notify the state of a name change?